wpmetabox/docsv2/docs/tutorials/create-team-members-page-meta-box-elementors.md

 ---
-Title: Create a team members page - Meta Box + Elementor
+Title: Creating a team members page - Meta Box + Elementor
 ---

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';
 import 'react-lite-youtube-embed/dist/LiteYouTubeEmbed.css';

 We will go through some steps to create a team member page using Meta Box and Elementor.